aminghrz/LangChit/README.md

 - `summarize_conversation()`: Summary generation logic
 - `should_continue()`: Conditional logic for triggering summarization

+You can add your nodes, tools, conditional edges and graph (workflow) in functions.py in a section dedicated to this.

 ## Usage

 1. **Login**: Use the sidebar authentication